What's happened so far on day two?

 But she met her match in Alizadeh who, five years ago in Rio, became the first Iranian woman to win an Olympic medal with -57kg bronze.

-Her 16-12 defeat of Jones in Tokyo was not the first win she has recorded over the world number one though, beating her en route to bronze at the 2015 World Championships.
+Her 16-12 defeat of Jones in Tokyo was not the first win she has recorded over the world number one though, having also beaten her en route to bronze at the 2015 World Championships.

 Remarkably, this was Alizadeh's first international fight since 2018.
 She fled Iran in 2020 and the Iran Taekwondo Association has refused to allow her to represent another nation.